danielschlieder/cra-template-keycloak-starter/README.md

 # Motivation

-I created this template to be ablte to create react apps, with a connected IAM (instead of developing everything myself).
+I created this template to be able to create react apps, with a connected IAM (instead of developing everything myself).

 Whereas many solutions are available (Auth0, Okta and many more), this CRA is configured to use [Keycloak](https://www.keycloak.org/) to manage users.